The Financial Impact of Non-Compliance On Businesses

 • Productivity losses – Business productivity is generally impacted when compliance violations are levied against your business

-• Revenue losses – Revenue can certainly be impacted by regulatory violations
+• Revenue losses – Revenue can undoubtedly be impacted by regulatory violations

 • Fines, penalties, and settlement costs – As shown above, these can be significant